What Is a Curriculum and How Do You Make One?

 Your course syllabus tells your administrators, colleagues, and students about the specific information you’ll teach your class.

-Most of the time, syllabi are extensive documents in their own rights, detailing each lesson to be taught, the day on which lessons will be taught, the homework to be assigned, and the expectations of students at the end of each unit.
+A syllabus is typically an extensive document, detailing each lesson to be taught, the day on which lessons will be taught, the homework to be assigned, and the expectations of students at the end of each unit.

 As a result, the syllabus is the area where most teachers spend the bulk of their time in planning.
 It takes a lot of time and energy to create a document that showcases exactly how your class will work day by day.